rebelsky/sams-assorted-musings-reflections/index.md

 > My reaction to Grinnell's installation of Proofpoint.
 While I rant about bad software in a separate essay, Proofpoint causes me enough difficulty that it's worth a separate essay.

+Why Grinnell staff with Ph.D's should be allowed to teach.
+- *Forthcoming*

+> I thought we allowed our Ph.D.-level staff to teach the occasional course.
+Then I learned that it's only in very specific situations.
+  These are my attempts to think through the matter.

 Almost everything else
 ----------------------